opentelemetry

 Cert-manager integrated installation

-Integrating the operator with cert-manager enables automatic generation and renewal of publicly trusted TLS certificates.
+Integrating the operator with cert-manager enables automatic generation and renewal of the TLS certificate.
 This section assumes that cert-manager and its CRDs are already installed in your Kubernetes environment.
 If that’s not the case, refer to the cert-manager installation guide before continuing.

-Follow any of the following options to install the OpenTelemetry Operator Helm Chart integrated with cert-manager:
+Follow any of the following options to install the opentelemetry-kube-stack Helm chart integrated with cert-manager:

 helm upgrade --install --namespace opentelemetry-operator-system opentelemetry-kube-stack open-telemetry/opentelemetry-kube-stack \